 Now is a good time to cut back those branches that touch the ground or fences or other structures.
 Thin the tree to let more air into the middle.
 Trim out crossing branches and anything that looks dead.
 All these steps will help control scale and aphid infestations.
 Use Tanglefoot sticky goo on the trunk to keep ants out of the tree.
 Be sure to apply the Tanglefoot on top of tape rather than directly on the trunk.
 The ants 'protect' the scale and aphids.
 If you see scale (bumps on bark), thoroughly spray with Volk oil to suffocate them.
 Yellowing of leaves is normal this time of year as the iron that keeps the leaves green is chemically unavailable because the soil is too cold.
 When the soil warms up (over 60° F), check for yellowing.
 You may not need to apply a nitrogen fertilizer if the new leaves are green.

-The sudden dieback of individual branches during mid to late summer can lead to dry brown leaves that may remain on the branches until the following winter.
+Apricot Trees: The sudden dieback of individual branches during mid to late summer can lead to dry brown leaves that may remain on the branches until the following winter.
 This is a wound fungus parasite caused by airborne spores through fresh pruning wounds.
 Cankers develop around an infected wound and eventually kill the branch.
 This can take months or even years.
 The danger of spreading is highest in the fall during early rains and again in spring.
 Prune in July or August before fall rains.
-The pamphlet Eutypa Dieback of Apricot and Grape in California is $1.50 and has good color illustrations.
+For further information consult UC IPM Apricot Eutypa Dieback For information regarding Grape Trunk diseases the include Eutypa Dieback consult Guide to Vineyard Trunk Diseases in California which has good color illustrations.

 Don't fertilize young trees when you plant them; rather, wait until you have 6 to 8 inches of new growth, usually early summer.
 Use no more than half strength of a balanced fertilizer.
 The second year apply the fertilizer in the fall and again the following May.
 Repeat in the third year.
 Scatter the fertilizer on the ground at least one foot away from the trunk, rake it into the soil and then water well.
 If it is not mixed into the soil, some of its value will be lost.
 Fully mature fruit trees may not need fertilizing.